oprince/JBFullStack29/Ex/2021-12-20/README.md

 - Learn the events order by printing them to the console.
 - Add an HTML element that will show (x,y) coordinates of a point which user clicks on the canvas

+# Ex 4: draw shapes

+Draw rectangle on canvas:

+Change the fillBackground() method to paint all canvas area in yellow.

+- Add a button that will draw rectangle outlines one inside another, as shown in this sample:
+  - Use a loop that will calculate the rectangle coordinates, size, and color.
+  - The color options should be represented in an array.
+  - Represent the rectangle to be painted using an object.
+  - Pass the rectangle object to drawRectangle() function
+  - Add input field were number of rectangles should be entered by the user.

+Advanced:

+- Add “linear gradient” button that will paint the canvas with linear gradient – from left red to middle green, and right blue.
+- Add “radial gradient” button that will paint the canvas with radial gradient at the middle of canvas – from inner red to middle green to outer blue.
+- Add input field were the radial gradiant inner and outer radius is entered by user

 # Exercise 7 (Advanced):

 Draw on canvas with mouse: